vim345/fullerite/README.md

 Running `make` should build the fullerite go binary and place it in the `bin` directory.

+#### IMPORTANT
+Due to a compiler bug in `go1.4` we advise to use `go1.4.2` and later.
+Otherwise you risk running into infinite loops when you run many go routines with many channels.
+Which is what we use for connecitng collectors to handlers.

 ## Building package fails or gom install fails

 If you have vendored external dependencies in `src/` directory or `pkg` directory from old build configuration, you should